bringauto/etna/scripts/README.md

 ### third_party_monitoring

-- it helps to observe messages send by BringAuto Daemon
+- it helps to observe messages sent by BringAuto Daemon
 - run the script by `python3 third_party_monitoring.py`
-- it may needs recompile protobuf files with following commands:
+- it may need recompiled protobuf files with following commands:
 - - `git submodule update --init --recursive`
 - - `protoc -I"$(pwd)/../autonomy-host-protocol/" --python_out=. "$(pwd)/../autonomy-host-protocol/CarStateProtocol.proto"`
 - - `protoc -I"$(pwd)/../autonomy-host-protocol/" --python_out=. "$(pwd)/../autonomy-host-protocol/IndustrialPortalProtocol.proto"`

+### fleet-init

+- initializes the fleet management database with stops and routes
+- run the script by `python3 fleet-init/main.py -c init_config.ini -d maps`
+- is a submodule so it needs to be initialized by:
+- - `git submodule update --init --recursive`

 ## Arguments